MattyOL/Future_Forest-Project-1/README.md

 The font styles was also taken from love runnibng site which i really liked because its easy to read.

+The homepage video , the code used for this is from [w3schools ](https://www.w3schools.com/tags/tag_video.asp) i used this to get a understanding of how to implement videos onto html,css.

 Too make the website more responsive on the navigation on smaller mobile devices i used w3shools to make the hover effect and used code to help with this - [hover effect w3schools
 ](https://www.w3schools.com/cssref/sel_hover.asp)